dchowitz/slire/README.md

 }
 ```

-**Key benefits of this approach:**
+Key benefits of this approach:

-- **Clean separation**: Business logic function remains unchanged and transaction-agnostic
+- Clean separation - business logic function remains unchanged and transaction-agnostic
-- **Self-contained adapters**: Adapters manage their own repository dependencies internally
+- Self-contained adapters - adapters manage their own repository dependencies internally
-- **Simplified session handling**: Just pass the session to the adapter, no manual repository creation
+- Simplified session handling - just pass the session to the adapter, no manual repository creation
-- **Consistent interface**: Same adapter function works with or without transactions
+- Consistent interface - same adapter function works with or without transactions
-- **Easy testing**: Business logic can be tested independently of transaction concerns
+- Easy testing - business logic can be tested independently of transaction concerns

-**Usage:**
+Usage:

 ```typescript
 // With transaction